What to Do If You're Unable to Pay Rent for Your Apartment

 That's why a new industry called Rent Guarantee Insurance is starting to take hold in New York City.

-This is a type of insurance, paid by the renter, that covers financial hardship when it comes to rent payments.
+This type of insurance, paid by the renter, covers financial hardship when it comes to rent payments.

 The way it works is simple.

 You pay for Rent Guarantee Insurance ahead of time.
-If you lose your job or otherwise can’t make ends meet, the insurance policy will pay your rent for you for the time explained in your insurance contract.
+If you lose your job or otherwise can't make ends meet, the insurance policy will pay your rent for the time explained in your contract.

-Generally speaking, RGI policies have an annual fee equal to a single month’s rent.
+Generally, RGI policies have an annual fee equal to a month's rent.

-Once the rent is paid, the insurer will discuss repayment terms with the renter.
-Currently, the most popular name in NYC for this type of insurance from Insurent.
+Once the rent is paid, the insurer will discuss repayment terms with the renter—currently, the most famous name in NYC for this type of insurance is Insurent.

 They call it their Lease Guaranty Program.

-Another popular service comes from TheGuarantors, who currently service New York City as well as other major metropolitan areas in the United States.
+Another popular service comes from TheGuarantors, who currently service New York City and other major metropolitan areas in the United States.

 Despite these services, the best way to ascertain your ability to pay rent in the future and not put yourself further into debt is to build your savings.

-You should have a healthy financial security cushion; enough in your savings account to be able to pay for rent for six months or more.
+It would be best to have a healthy financial security cushion, enough in your savings account to pay for rent for six months or more.

 Saving that kind of money doesn't happen overnight.
-However, with careful monthly budgeting, over time you can build your equity.
+However, with careful monthly budgeting, you can build your equity over time.

 Search for Home Rentals in NYC